Six of the Best Lake District Christmas Markets and Fairs

 The Hawkshead Christmas Fair is an annual institution in this most Christmassy of Lakeland villages.One of the event’s organisers, Jane Farnworth, describes a Christmas fair filled with craft, local produce and festive gift stalls, with entertainment provided by local bands, choirs and street entertainers.
 And of course Santa joins in the fun.

 Festive wreaths and mince pie treats

 It’s a little bit south of The Lakes but this one day Christmas Fair and gift market is worth a trip out.
 Suzie Reynolds, one of the owners of the hall, is opening the doors of her home to help raise money for CancerCare, which provides therapy and support for local people affected by cancer.
 Leighton Hall, in Yealand, near Carnforth is the ancestral home of the Gillow furniture family and a beautiful house to wander and relax in.
-There’s already a full house of stalls lined up for the Christmas Fair on Wednesday 4th September from 10am-2pm, including Christmas decorations, arts and crafts, cakes, cheese, clothing, tombola, raffle, seasonal wreaths and more.
-There will also be refreshments with a festive flavour accompanied by carol singing by the pupils from Yealand school.
+Stalls include Christmas decorations, arts and crafts, cakes, cheese, clothing, tombola, raffle, seasonal wreaths and more.
+There’s also be refreshments with a festive flavour accompanied by carol singing by the pupils from Yealand school.

 6 Kirkby Lonsdale Christmas Fair